bbatsche/php-project-template/CONTRIBUTING.md

 - `test:coverage` &mdash; Run PHPUnit tests and generate a coverage report
 - `test` &mdash; Run `style:check`, `test:static`, and `test:phpunit` in sequence

 <Project Name> uses [CaptainHook](http://captainhook.info/) to manage git hooks during development.
-Whenever you create a commit, CaptainHook will automatically lint your code and run through `composer test` for you. *Do not skip or disable the git hooks unless you have a very good reason for doing so!*
+Whenever you create a commit, CaptainHook will automatically lint your code and run through `composer test` for you.
+In addition, before pushing your code Captainhook will check the test coverage to ensure it is over 80%. *Do not skip or disable the git hooks unless you have a very good reason for doing so!*

 Finally, there are two additional tools meant to keep dependencies well defined: